mcbtaguiad/marktaguiad.dev/app/content/post/mark-cv.md

   - Developed, build docker image of ProcessMaker, and deployed in production environment.
   - Setup development and production environment (Docker) for the developer team.
   - Setup, configured, and maintained Zabbix infrastructure monitoring tool (containerized) on multiple sites.
-  - Automate most of Zabbix (agent deployment, housekeeping) task using ansible automation.
+  - Automate Zabbix (agent deployment, housekeeping) task using ansible automation.
   - Created scripts (Perl – Zabbix Compatible) for monitoring Software AG webMethods.
   - Migrated GoAnywhere MFT running on Windows Server to run on a Linux Server (Oracle Linux 8).
   - Deployed, configured, and maintained GoAnywhere MFT (SFTP/FTP) and GoAnywhere Gateway (DMZ)